 - “The most rewarding part of teaching kids to cook is watching them progress.
 They not only build very practical skills in the kitchen – learning how to hold a knife, chop onions, peel carrots, sauté and roast – they also learn to keep an open mind.”

 - “These 10-year-olds have become quite comfortable with getting dinner on the table, not only prepping and cooking but also setting the places, doing the dishes, and, perhaps what draws the most interest, portioning the food.”

 - “These fifth graders were familiar with similar dishes from Chinese take-out.
 But this recipe would produce a healthier, lower-salt, lower-calorie version that would serve six people for less than $20.”

-Are you interested in bringing My Daughter’s Kitchen to your school?
-Fill out this form.
+If you are interested in hosting My Daughter’s Kitchen at your school, fill out our survey here.

 If you are interested in becoming a My Daughter’s Kitchen volunteer educator, please visit our volunteer page.